Arkansas Franchise Tax Information

 • Minimum tax is $150

-Take your original Tax owed, that you calculated above, and add a $25 penalty
+Take your original tax owed, which you calculated above, and add a $25 penalty.
+Then, calculate your interest:

 • Take the sum of your Tax and Penalty, and multiply it by .000274